All Episodes

 There's plenty of information.

-Uh we're told already that the individual in Nice was not on the radar of the intelligence services as a suspected extremist, and I and I'm I I see no reason to doubt that so far.
+We're told already that the individual Anis was not on the radar of the intelligence services as a suspected extremist.

 He seems to have been a petty criminal of a kind who was very common.

-No intelligence service is good enough to stop every single one of those, and I think that's a painful fact the West needs to wake up to.
+And I think that's a painful fact the West needs to wake up to.

 And step one needs to be keeping people inclined to this out of our countries in the first place.

-I I think the weight of that on this issue cumulatively has become enormous over time.
+I think the weight of that on this issue cumulatively has become enormous over time.

-Look, federal law enforcement our intelligence agencies understand perfectly well after almost two terms of Barack Obama where their priorities are, what is on message, what is off message.
+Look, federal law enforcement, our intelligence agencies understand perfectly well after almost two terms of Barack Obama where their priorities are, what is on message, what is off message.

-They have banned inside our classified areas of our government discussions of jihadism, what I call the J-word or Islamist terrorism, the I word, um, even though again the French Socialist President just talked about Islamic terrorism, we can't even internally in our own government.
+They have banned inside our classified areas of our government discussions of jihadism, what I call the J-word or Islamist terrorism, the I-word.

 For all the billions of dollars we spend on fighting terrorism, the dishonesty at the core of this administration about what this enemy is, what he represents, what he wants, which is no secret.